madgen/madgen.github.io/posts/2018-12-25-The-Essence-of-Datalog.markdown

 [[]]
 ```

-Empty list of variable bindings, `[]`, mean there are no possible assignments
+The empty list of variable bindings, `[]`, mean there are no possible
-that satisfy the query, whereas the singleton `[[]]` mean that the query is
+assignments that satisfy the query, whereas the singleton empty binding, `[[]]`,
-satisfied, it just didn't have any variables that need to be bound to values.
+means the query is satisfied.
+It just didn't have any variables that need to be
+bound to values.

 All three queries return the expected results.
 Dominic Orchard and Alan Mycroft
 are between me and Robin Milner.
 I am not an academic descendant of Alan Turing,